jwodder/envec/README.md

       rather than C/U/R/M)
     - `reserved.txt` — the reserved list
     - `sets.tsv` — a table of M:TG sets with their short & long Gatherer names,
-      release dates, and flags for controlling whether `details.pl` should fetch their checklists
+      release dates, and flags for controlling whether `tutor.pl` should fetch their checklists
     - `shifted-fut.txt` — list of "Timeshifted"/"future-shifted" cards from
       Future Sight
     - `shifted-pc.tsv` — table of "Timeshifted" cards from Planar Chaos and